hideyukiinada/examples/tensorflow/graph2.md

 In this article, I will discuss how each variable and operations are actually turned into a node on a graph.

+I wrote a short script to go over a few very simple operations.
 In the below code, the main logic is:
 * Declare one variable with the initial value 123
 * Increment the variable by 27